djGrrr/8311-xgspon-bypass/README.md

 ## detect-config.sh
-This script will help detect the settings you need for the fix-bell-vlans.sh script It takes a single optional parameter of a log file, which defaults to -/root/detected-config.txt
+This script will help detect the settings you need for the fix-bell-vlans.sh script It takes a optional parameter of a log file, which defaults to -/root/detected-config.txt and a 2nd optional parameter of a debug log

 You can set it up to run via crontab to get the settings without UART access:
-`* * * * * sh -c '[ -f /root/detected-config.txt ] || /root/detect-config.sh /root/detected-config.txt`
+`* * * * * sh -c '/root/detect-config.sh /root/detected-config.txt`/root/detected-config.log'`

 ## fix-bell-vlans.sh
 This script will fix all the issues with multi-service vlans, can be run without knowing your Unicast VLAN but works better if you do